Maclaurin series of e to the x

 5

-By studying the generating pattern of the coefficients, we find for the series:
+By studying this pattern, we find the series:

 Maclaurin series from other Maclaurin series